gcc-mirror/gcc/gcc/jit/docs/topics/contexts.rst

 :c:func:`gcc_jit_context_set_logfile` enables on-going logging of future activies on a context to the given `FILE *`.

 .. function:: void\
+              gcc_jit_context_dump_reproducer_to_file (gcc_jit_context *ctxt,\
+                                                       const char *path)

+   Write C source code into `path` that can be compiled into a self-contained executable (i.e. with libgccjit as the only dependency).
+   The generated code will attempt to replay the API calls that have been made into the given context.

+   This may be useful when debugging the library or client code, for reducing a complicated recipe for reproducing a bug into a simpler form.
+For example, consider client code that parses some source file into some internal representation, and then walks this IR, calling into libgccjit.
+If this encounters a bug, a call to `gcc_jit_context_dump_reproducer_to_file` will write out C code for a much simpler executable that performs the equivalent calls into libgccjit, without needing the client code and its data.

+   Typically you need to supply :option:`-Wno-unused-variable` when compiling the generated file (since the result of each API call is assigned to a unique variable within the generated C source, and not all are necessarily then used).

+.. function:: void\
               gcc_jit_context_enable_dump (gcc_jit_context *ctxt,\
                                            const char *dumpname, \